matklad/terminal-editor/plan.md

   Implementation notes: Added "terminal-editor.maxOutputLines" configuration setting in package.json with default value of 50 (range 1-10000).
 Refactored to maintain model/view separation by creating TerminalSettings interface in model.ts and VSCodeTerminalSettings adapter in extension.ts.
 Terminal constructor now accepts settings parameter instead of directly accessing VS Code APIs.
 Added waitForCompletion() method to Terminal for testing and enhanced test to actually verify line limiting by executing a node process that generates 20 lines and confirming output is limited to 5 lines.
-- [ ] change `Terminal.status` function to return runtime and status informatino.
+- [X] change `Terminal.status` function to return runtime and status informatino.
 Runtime should  be consice, human readable: `1m 3s`.
+  Implementation notes: Added formatRuntime() method that formats duration as "Xs", "Xm Ys" format.
+  Status shows "time: Xm Ys status: N" for completed processes and "time: Xm Ys" for active ones.
 - [ ] Implement `.run` user-visible command.
 It should execute currnt command line.
 It should also wire up callbacks/events such that sync function is called:
   - immediately after the command is run, to clear old result